-- All incidents/concerns will be reviewed, and a determination made as to whether the matter is required to be dealt with in accordance with the CA Whistleblower Policy or CA Child Safeguarding Policy. - In the event of an imminent threat to the safety of a child, where possible emergency services must be immediately engaged and assistance rendered as required. - Once an allegation or disclosure is made there should be an immediate response,
+- All incidents/concerns will be reviewed, and a determination made as to whether the matter should be responded to in accordance with the CA Whistleblower Policy or CA Child Safeguarding Policy. - In the event of an imminent threat to the safety of a child, where possible emergency services must be engaged and assistance rendered as required. - Once an allegation or disclosure is made there should be an immediate response, engaging the child and safe adult/s, to protect the child from further potential abuse, exploitation, or victimisation. - Where appropriate, the family of the child victim should be informed of the allegation and action proposed and they should be consulted, where appropriate, as to the process to be followed.2